afiodorov/afiodorov.github.io/_posts/2015-11-13-scary-and-obvious.md

-If you subscribe to a Bayesian point of view, and chances are you do as people don't bother reading what they disagree with in the first place, you now have an all-encompassing, timeless causality governing your every day life.
+If you subscribe to a Bayesian point of view, and chances are you do as people don't bother reading what they disagree with in the first place, you now have an all-encompassing, timeless (logical) causality governing your every day life.

 Every time you procrastinate doing X, chances are, you will procrastinate doing X again in the future.
 Arguing with this is not taking evidence into the